msel-source/pymef/readme.md

 Pymef
 ====

-Pymef is a wrapper library for Mayo Electrophysiology Format developed by [MSEL laboratory](http://msel.mayo.edu/).
+Pymef is a wrapper library for Multiscale Electrophysiology Format developed by [MSEL laboratory](http://msel.mayo.edu/).

 Currently available for linux and Mac OS X. Both python 2 and python 3 are supported.